 This West African country of 20 million people is one of the poorest in the world.
-It is also one of the youngest: in 2018, under-15s made up 45% of the population.
+It is also one of the youngest: in 2018, under-15s made

 The power of the spirit world is a factor in Burkina Faso: some people say the nation is '50% Muslim, 20% Christian and 100% animist!'
 Idols, charms and secret societies exert more influence here than in most West African countries